cascode-labs/softworks/docs/source/overview/index.rst

 It is an open-source library written in SKILL++ and built on the Virtue SKILL++ framework.

-The software views make automated design more accessible to both thee average IC design engineer and those with software experience.
+The software views make automated design more accessible to both the average IC design engineer and those with software experience.
 It allows the tool interface to be simplified to a simple template run script where the inputs are defined in a dictionary and passed to an API function.

-The documentation views support the development of IP blocks.
+The documentation views support the development of IP libraries by attaching the documentation directly to the cells.

-Softworks intimately couples analog generator code with template schematic and symbol views of a circuit design.
-It allows code and software notebooks to be included in the Cadence Virtuoso database.
-It supports both Python using the PyCharm IDE and SKILL using Cadence's built in SKILL IDE for editing.
-It is based on the idea that a library can simultaneously be a Cadence Library and a Python Package.
-It also supports Markdown, pptx, xls, and pdf views to streamline documentation of IP libraries to improve team collaboration.

 Cell View Types
 -----------------